Robinlovelace/bikeR/stat19.md

 details of the driver.

 <!--Major updates to the structure of STATS19 data were made in 1992, when the-->

 The variables of particular use for this study are summarised in Table xx below.
 Henceforth, variables from these key variables will be referred to in the short form allocated to them.

+In terms of geographic data, the bulk of the analysis was conducted only on accidents that occured within the case study zone of West Yorkshire (fig. x).

 # Method